CloudLabsAI-Azure/apim-lab/apim-lab/gs/Getting-started-V2.md

 # Getting Started with Your Azure API Management Workshop

 Welcome to your Azure API Management workshop!
-We've prepared a seamless environment for you to explore and learn about foundational knowledge of cloud concepts in general and Microsoft Azure in particular.
+We've prepared a seamless environment for you to explore and learn about Azure API Management.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment